As is now custom, my year-end navel gazing series ends with my resolutions for the new year.

 The specific, concrete, actionable

-- I didn’t quite hit my reading goal of 52 books for 2019, but will re-up at the same level
+- I exceeded my goal of 52 other books for 2020 along with all of my diversity markers, but will re-up at the same level:

 - 33% of those books should be by women

 - At least (5) should be by African American authors